 Ruminants from the United States are currently banned due to a risk of BSE.
 Semen and embryos are exempted.

 Swine (semen) - (Bilingual Health Certificate) - October 2005 (pdf 34kb)

 Effective February 6, 2015, Brazil is suspending any imports of live birds including day old chicks.
-Exports of hatching eggs from USA must be accompanied by an additional document issued by an accredited veterinarian and endorsed by APHIS VS
+Exports of hatching eggs and SPF eggs from USA must be accompanied by an additional document issued by an accredited veterinarian and endorsed by APHIS VS.

 SPF Eggs - Health Certificate for laboratories or pharmaceutical industry use- June 2009 (pdf 26kb)

 SPF Eggs- Health Certificate for reproduction of flocks use - April 2013